Jesus’ Claim to Deity

 John 5:18–23

-First of all John showed that The Father and the Son are of equal purpose.
-Secondly he shows how they are of equal power.
-Lastly John shows how Jesus said He had the same honor.
+First, John showed that the Father and the Son are of equal purpose.
+Second, he shows how they are of equal power.
+Lastly, John shows how Jesus said He had the same honor.
 Any of these points would affirm His deity.
-They claim just what was said of Christ in John 1:1-3.
+They claim just what was said of Christ in John 1:1–3.

 #1 Same Purpose (John 5:19)

-Who could claim that any of us has the same purpose of the Father?
-We would like to claim that but realize we need to be God to do just as God wants.
-We need the mind of God to do the will of God.
+Who could claim that any of us has the same purpose as the Father?
+We would like to claim that, but we realize we would need to be God to do just as God wants.
+We would need the mind of God to do the will of God.
 John 1:1 says Jesus was with God.
 They were of common purpose.
-Verses 19-20 emphasize how the Father and the Son perfectly worked together.
+Verses 19–20 emphasize how the Father and the Son perfectly worked together.
 They are of one purpose.
 Jesus shares how this was possible.

 #2 Same Power (John 5:20–22)

 He also shows how the Father and the Son are of equal power.
 Jesus gives life.
 He judges (5:21).
 These are prerogatives of God alone.
 And yet this is exactly what we find Jesus doing.
 Jehovah Witnesses tell us that Jesus did not claim to be God.
-Of course if He directly claimed it, they would stone Him to death on the spot.
-As it was, His informal claim to deity by having equal power already stirred them up enough to seek His death.
+Of course, if He directly claimed it, they would stone Him to death on the spot.
+As it was, His implicit claim to deity by having equal power already stirred them up enough to seek His death.
 Jesus instead allows the audience to draw the conclusion.
-Only Christ had God powers.
+Only Christ had God’s powers.

 #3 Same Honor (John 5:23)

 Jesus also had the same honor as the Father.
-A Christian is able to work along God in doing His work, but we never gain the same honor as God.
+A Christian is able to work with God in doing His work, but we never gain the same honor as God.
 We should never say or think, “I am so great.
 Look at what I did.
 I am God.”
 Jesus did this though.
-Listen to John’s word’s, “so that all may honor the Son, even as they honor the Father.”
-We know it is God’s work.
-We dare not take such honor to ourselves.
+Listen to John’s words: “so that all may honor the Son, even as they honor the Father.”
+We know it is God’s work; we dare not take such honor to ourselves.
 We are just glad that we can serve the Father in Jesus’ mighty Name.

 Jesus, however, actually claimed equal honor and glory with the Father.
 Our worship should be the same.

-We understand the dilemma Jehovah Witnesses put themselves in when they outright deny the teachings of Godhead or Trinity.
-They have absolutely no way to explain Christ’s affirmation to deity in these passages.
-They insist because Jesus is a different person that He is only a god.
-The word ‘trinity’ is not in the Bible but the concept is alive and well just as is it in John 1:1-3.
+We understand the dilemma Jehovah Witnesses put themselves in when they outright deny the teachings of the Godhead or Trinity.
+They have absolutely no way to explain Christ’s affirmation of deity in these passages.
+They insist that because Jesus is a different person, He is only a god.
+The word “trinity” is not in the Bible, but the concept is alive and well—just as it is in John 1:1–3.

 Summary

 We find that Jesus here gave three clear affirmations of His deity.
-He didn’t tell the crowd not to assume His mention of God as His Father had nothing to do with His having the same nature of God and was God.
-Jesus did make Himself equal with God and clearly affirmed how He was equal with God the Father and worked along His side.
+He didn’t tell the crowd not to assume His mention of God as His Father had to do with His having the same nature as God—and being God.
+Jesus did make Himself equal with God and clearly affirmed how He was equal with God the Father and worked alongside Him.

 Only when it was time to die did Jesus affirm His deity in clear words when forced to by special inscription.